cnidaire/Master1_Internship/report.md

 # Methods

-**Put the code in the annexes**
+The code is in the appendix.

-## Dada2 Workflow
+## DADA2 Workflow

-For the our study, we are interested in the workflow until "Assign Taxonomy".
+For our study, we are interested in the workflow until "Assign Taxonomy".

 ![](notes/dada2/images/workflow.png)